lmparppei/Beat/README.md

 The app is finally pretty stable and has remained very minimalistic.
 Outline card view was be the biggest new feature since version 1.0.3.

+Work in progress:

+* Dragging & dropping scenes in the card view
+* Fixing problems with copying and pasting text

 Some future considerations:

 * Visual margins in edit view
+* Better zooming in/out
 * Timeline view (with chronometry)
-* Drag & drop scenes in the card view
-* Fix problems with copying and pasting text
 * Have Beat only allow happy endings
 * Making the world a better place
 * Planting some trees to fight climate change

 ### How can you help?

 Well, I'm not sure, but please do.
 As stated above, the person behind this project is not a real programmer but a director, screenwriter and musician.
-Writing Objective-C has been a bit overwhelming, and because of that, Document.m has become a 2500-line monster that handles too many things.
+Writing Objective-C has been a bit overwhelming, and because of that, Document.m has become a 2700-line monster that handles too many things.

 Bug reports, some donations and feedback help, but I'd be happy if someone could help with zooming and rearranging the code.